The answer is YES.

 Inactive

-Honestly, it’s not that difficult to keep your account active.
-Doing just about anything that requires you sign in to that account does the trick, and might include things you don’t even realize you’re doing.
+It’s not difficult to keep your account active.
+Doing just about anything that requires you to sign in to that account does the trick, and might include things you don’t even realize you’re doing.

 The important caveat, though, is that you must be signed in to your Google account when you do those things.
-Many of them — for example Google Search — don’t require sign-in.
-If you’re not signed in, then it doesn’t count as “activity”.
+Many of them — for example, Google Search — don’t require sign-in.
+If you’re not signed in, it doesn’t count as “activity”.

 Deleting

-They indicate you’ll get lots of warning.
-Emails will be sent not only to the email address of the account, but also to any recovery email addresses configured for the account.
-This is another case where making sure you’ve pro-actively set up recovery information, and kept it current, will help you avoid the loss.
-It would be a good idea to double check the settings every year as well.
+Google gives lots of warning before accounts are deleted.
+Notification emails are sent not only to the email address of the account, but also to any recovery email addresses configured for the account.
+This is another case where making sure you have proactively set up recovery information and kept it current will help you avoid loss.
+It would be a good idea to double-check the settings every year as well.

 Deleting means deleting.
 Gone.
 Forever.
 No recovery.

-If after all the warnings and all the lack of activity on the account you’ve not done anything at all … then it’s gone.
+If, after all the warnings and all the lack of activity on the account, you take no action… then it’s gone.
 All of it.

 Collateral damage